vivekmunde/react-pub-sub/MIGRATION.md

 ## Breaking change

-The versions 1.2 & 2.1 will allow only one parameter while publishing teh data & subscribing to the data.
+The versions 1.2 & 2.1 will allow only one parameter while publishing the data & subscribing to the data.

 ### 1.1 & 2.0

 The versions 1.1 & 2.0 were allowing more than one parameters while publishing the data.

-In the example below, publication is publishing date and company id as two different parameters.
+In the example below, publisher is publishing date and company id as two different parameters.

 ```
 import { publish } from 'pusu';